Fact Checked

 Why am I waking up choking?

-In this article, we explain all you need to know about what causes choking during sleep, potential remedies and what to do if you think you may have a sleep disorder.
+We explain all you need to know about what causes choking during sleep, potential remedies and what to do if you think you may have a sleep disorder.

 What does choking in sleep feel like?